Discover Puglia Food, Wine & Culture Tour (September 1-9, 2026)

 PLEASE NOTE:

-- Although every effort is made to adhere to the stated tour, itineraries are subject to change at any time due to unforeseen circumstances beyond the control of Via del Vino, LLC and its travel providers.
+- Although every effort is made to adhere to the stated tour itinerary, itineraries are subject to change at any time due to unforeseen circumstances beyond the control of Via del Vino, LLC and its travel providers.
 A non-refundable deposit is due at the time of booking to secure your spot.

 - Our Puglia tour uses charming historic properties with a mix of rooms that are all unique and may vary in size and amenities.
 Rooms are allocated on a first-come, first-served basis according to need (doubles vs twin beds vs single supplement).
 Single supplement rooms are limited.
 Please let us know if you need twin beds.